naydef/projectnacl/README.md

 The source is currently DETECTED but with junk code and vmprotect you should be good to go! :)

-## Community
-You can chat with other cathook users in [my official telegram group](https://t.me/nullifiedcat).

 ## Important

 NaCl is a PASTE meaning I did not "code" any of this, when releasing a paste that uses NaCl please credit me and the people I credit on this github.